SickChill/SickChill.Wiki/Ultimate-SickChill-Linux-Guide.md

 1. A Linux box.
 Mine is also my LAN's router/gateway, but, this can be anything reasonably powerful.
 Please don't try to run this full setup on a Pi.
 Distro matters very little, but this guide is written based on an Arch setup.
 If you know enough about your distro, this shouldn't be any problem for you at all.
 Obviously you're here to install SickChill, so making this part optional would be pointless.

-2. A Bit Torrent client or an NBZ setup.
+2. A Bit Torrent client or an NZB setup.
 For my needs, I went with Deluge, but almost any daemon that SR supports will work just fine.
 If you want to go NZB, SABNZB+ has worked quite well for me in the past.
 One or the other is required, both if you wish.
 Pointless to have a SickChill with out this, so, again, mandatory.

 3. Plex Media Server.
 Totally optional but highly recommended, SickChill integrates quite nicely into it.